 Campers must have a positive attitude and must be ready to participate and jump in with both feet.
 No backing out and no homesickness allowed!
-Wilderness Challenge Camp is open to 4-H’ers in 6th, 7th and 8th grade (must be 11 years old and at least 50 lbs) .
+Wilderness Challenge Camp is open to 4-H’ers in 6th, 7th and 8th grade (must be 12 years old by the Thursday of camp) .
 If you know someone interested in attending Wilderness Challenge Camp, please share this opportunity.

 For reservations, call your county’s Cooperative Extension office and ask for the person responsible for 4-H camp.
 You can find contact information for each county online at: http://extension.uga.edu/about/county/index.cfm

 About the program